Join us for a workshop on visible mending, or methods to repair clothing in an artful, decorative way.

 Where: Salvage Sisters and Son, 1767 S. Broadway Ave, Boise, ID

-Visible mending is a sustainable, meditative way to extend the life of your beloved clothing, by supporting a more mindful consumer of clothing by buying less and saving more.
-Inspired by the Japanese art of sashiko stitching and boro mending, participants will learn how to make visible repairs to denim and knits, and take home all the materials necessary to start mending their own clothing.
+Visible mending is a sustainable, meditative way to extend the life of your beloved clothing, by supporting a more mindful consumption of clothing through buying less and saving more.
+Inspired in part by the Japanese art of sashiko stitching and boro mending, participants will learn how to make visible repairs to denim and knits, and take home all the materials necessary to start mending their own clothing.

 In addition to hands-on visible mending instruction, participants will be guided through a discussion about the textile industry and ways we can all try to reduce our reliance on new consumption to reduce waste.
 Visible mending is one piece of this puzzle.